deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/FAQ.md

         sum by (node) (rate(falco_events{priority="Critical"}[5m]) > 0)
 ```

-> NOTE: Alerts work best in combination with event storage such as Elasticsearch or Loki.
+> Alerts work best in combination with event storage, such as Elasticsearch or Loki.
 Alerts warn the user about suspicious activity on a node.
 > Once an alert is received, we recommend that you check event storage and examine the events that triggered it.

 ## How to apply the Falco rules found on the Internet